The function of art is to do more than tell it like it is-it’s to imagine what is possible.”

 The visual arts program at John Muir uses the world as inspiration.
 We practice techniques such as line, color, texture, shape, form, and value through different projects and mediums.
 Artists, past and present, and art history are an intregal part of the project based curriculum.
-Art forms from around the world also help us learn about cultures and make connections to others.
-We also work with classroom teachers to integrate arts with core subjects to bring deeper understanding and address different learning styles.
+Intentional anti- racist arts rich curriculum and BIPOC artists lead our explorations.
+Mindfulness and trauma informed practices are seamlessly woven throughout our daily rituals and hands on studio practice.
+Representation from our community and the world inform our practice to examine and reimagine the ways art celebrates the magic of creating something out of nothing and accessing the joy of hands on learning.
+Arts Integration and collaboration with community and classroom teachers is an important way to bring deeper understanding and address different learning styles.
 The arts help us learn to communicate, creative problem solving, explore critical and creative thinking skills, learn perserverance and help build confidence.
-These goals help us focus on process rather than product, learn meaningful ways to express ourselves, prepare for the world outside of elementary school, and of course, have fun!
+These goals help us focus on process rather than product, learn meaningful ways to express ourselves, and find ways to see ourselves as valuable members of our community.

 Julie Trout Visual Art Specialist